-Few countries have adopted the foreign festival of Halloween quite like the Japanese.
-Long forgotten are its Gaelic roots and instead, in Japan at least, the festival has become a celebration of the country’s アニメ (anime), コスプレ (cosplay) and 漫画 (manga) culture.
+Few countries have adopted the festival of Halloween quite like the Japanese.
+Long forgotten are its Gaelic roots and instead, in Japan at least, the festival has become a celebration of the country’s incredible cosplaying talents.

-However, these uniquely Japanese celebrations can be quite confusing for a first-time visitor.
+However, the uniquely Japanese way of celebrating ハロウィン (harowin) can be quite confusing for a first-timer.
 After all, until you’ve been here for a while, it can be tough to know exactly what 衣装 (costume) or character the person you are talking to is dressed up to be.
-To help you get the most out of your October partying, here is a spotter’s guide to some of the more common ones.

 One of the more interesting examples of this is the キョンシー (hopping vampire).
-Popularized by the schlock horror movie Mr. Vampire—or 霊幻道士 for any film buffs out there—this bizarre monster is a reanimated corpse wearing clothing from the ancient Qing dynasty (to show its Chinese origin).
-It moves around by hopping at its victim with its arms extended.
-Yes, hopping!
-That motion that bored school kids do on the playground is this creature’s preferred method of attack.
-When confronted this Halloween (and you will be), best to run away.
-Or at least walk briskly…
+Popularized by the schlock horror movie Mr. Vampire—or 霊幻道士 for any film buffs out there—this bizarre monster is a reanimated corpse wearing clothing from the ancient Qing dynasty (to show its Chinese origin) that moves around by hopping at its victim with its arms extended.
+When confronted by a キョンシー this Halloween (and you will be), best to run away.
+Or at least walk briskly.

-… whenever people talk about the types of spirits that they see on Halloween, the more common word is ‘yuurei.’
+… whenever people talk about the types of spirits that they see on Halloween, the more common word is ‘yurei.’

 On the other hand, お化け are formed from the word “化ける” which means to decompose, hide or conceal something.
-Therefore お化け is a broader word which includes things like shape shifting monsters as well as ghosts such as the faceless のっぺらぼう (a faceless creature that tries to pass for human, often found in legends) or even the heart-meltingly cute 化け猫 (goblin cat).
+Therefore お化け is a broader word which includes things like shape-shifting monsters as well as ghosts such as the faceless のっぺらぼう (a faceless creature that tries to pass for human, often found in legends).

 Not all monsters from classic Japanese lore are お化け.
 One of the most interesting of these is the 鬼.
 This is a kind of demon found in Japan often represented by its 金棒 (club), its loincloth, red skin and the horns poking out of its head.